La Jolla IVF and Dr. Smotrich have been Featured in the News for Over 20 Years!

 Record number of test-tube babies born in US

-An embryologist examines a dish with human embryos under a microscope of the La Jolla IVF Clinic in La Jolla Calif.
+An embryologist examines a dish with human embryos under a microscope of the La Jolla IVF Clinic.
 More test-tube babies were born in the United States in 2012 than ever before.
 With about 3.9 million babies born in the United States in 2012, the IVF newborns accounted for over 1.5 percent of the total.

 Well-respected German publication, Der Spiegal